 Let’s see how each of the 8 ways BI projects are different from IT projects and if they do or do not apply today:

 This is undoubtedly still true – and even more true today.
-Eight years ago we recommended that subject matter experts (SMEs) should be involved during the requirements and testing phases of a project.
+Years ago we recommended that subject matter experts (SMEs) should be involved during the requirements and testing phases of a project.
 Today, the SMEs are among the primary members of the delivery team involved from day one.
-We do a lot more prototyping and even faster project iterations than we did eight years ago.
+We do a lot more prototyping and even faster project iterations than we did back then.
 Projects move so fast and requirements change so quickly today, that we recommend 100% involvement from business experts throughout the entire project, otherwise the project will drag waiting on their input.

-This is the most fundamental difference between BI projects and IT projects, and it is as true now as 8 years ago.
+This is the most fundamental difference between BI projects and IT projects, and it is still true.
 Our clients who understand this are the most successful in using data as a strategic asset.
 For an IT project, you can completely define your needs for a network upgrade project, and can almost completely define your needs for an accounting system or a CRM system up front.
 Of course a company’s needs will change, but if you involve the right people, they can tell you exactly what they need.

 Not so for BI and analytics projects.
 This is because you don’t know what the data is going to tell you until you start asking and answering questions.
 Your data may tell you that what you thought was important is much less important than something else.
 And you may discover this fact at any stage of the project.